 We likely will rely upon third-party manufacturers to provide us with necessary reagents and instruments to develop, test and manufacture our in vitro companion diagnostics.
-Currently, many reagents are marketed as Research Use Only, or RUO, products under FDA regulations.
-In June 2011, the FDA issued a draft guidance that outlined the FDA's intention to impose additional restrictions on the provision of RUO products.
-If this guidance is finalized as drafted, we may experience difficulty securing the reagents that we need.
+Currently, many reagents are marketed as Research Use Only products under FDA regulations.

 Our potential future dependence upon others for the manufacture of our product candidates may adversely affect our future profit margins and our ability to commercialize any products that receive regulatory approval on a timely and competitive basis.